 We are not sure how to define wisdom but we recognise it when we see it.
 It has a calming effect.
 It slows you down and takes you out of the race,out of your normal routine, out of your habitual and automatic thinking.
 It leads you to higher perspectives with which you are able to soar above your issues rather than feeling bogged down by them.
 Perspective is synonymous with wisdom.
 When you are touched by wisdom, you feel comfort, acceptance and peace.
 You more easily access your inner resources to better cope with your reality.

 Wisdom is indeed a noble quality that has always been valued by all cultures, but it seems it is not that sexy in our modern culture.

 Because wisdom is slow!

 And people want a quick solution to their problems.
-Those who offer wisdom (such as consultants and counsellors) often find themselves in the dilemma of how to work with a client who wants a quick fix to a complex matter.
-Similar dilemmas are shared by politicians, who are expected to explain in a few seconds their model of repair for greatly complex societal and economic problems.
+Those who offer wisdom (such as consultants, advisers and counsellors) often find themselves wondering how to work with a client who wants a quick fix to a complex matter.
+Similar dilemmas are shared by politicians, who are expected to explain in a few seconds their model of repair for complex social and economic problems.